MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 	![](../images/dp500-create-a-star-schema-model-image2.png)

 3. At the top-right corner of Power BI Desktop, if you're not already signed in, select **Sign In**.
-Use the lab credentials to complete the sign in process.
+Use your organizational credentials (or the lab credentials provided to you) to complete the sign in process.

 	![](../images/dp500-create-a-star-schema-model-image3.png)
 4. You will be redirected to the Power BI sign-up page in Microsoft Edge.
 Select **Continue** to complete the sign up.